unixorn/zsh-quickstart-kit/README.md

 1. Switch your shell to zsh with `chsh -s /bin/zsh`
 2. Install GNU Stow - `yum install -y stow` on Red Hat / CentOS systems

-I don't use a GUI on Linux, so you'll have to track down how to install new fonts, then install one of the powerline fonts and specify it for your terminal application.
+3. Install the patched font in a valid X font path.
+Valid font paths can be listed with `xset q`: `mv YourChosenPowerlineFont.otf ~/.fonts`
+4. Update the font cache for the path the font was installed in (root privileges may be needed for updating font cache for some paths): `fc-cache -vf ~/.fonts/`

+After installing the powerline font, you will need to configure your terminal emulator to use the patched font.
+The name of the correct font usually ends with *for Powerline*.

+If the powerline symbols cannot be seen then try closing all instances of the terminal emulator.
+The X server may also need to be restarted for the new font to correctly load.

+If you still can’t see the powerline fonts then double-check that the font have been installed to a valid X font path.

 If you get garbled branch glyphs, make sure there isn't a separate font setting for non-ASCII characters that you need to also set to your chosen powerline font.

 ## Set up Zgen and the starter kit